alhawarialbusaidi-ai/LunarLander-RL/README.md

-# LunarLander-RL
-Autonomous rocket landing using Proximal Policy Optimization (PPO) and Gymnasium.
-An implementation of Deep Reinforcement Learning for thrust-vector control
+🛠️ Technical Details

-Environment: Gymnasium LunarLander-v3
+Environment:

-Algorithm: Proximal Policy Optimization (PPO)
+RL Algorithm: PPO (Proximal Policy Optimization)

 Library: Stable Baselines3

-Training: 100,000 timesteps in Google Colab
+Training Duration: 100,000 timesteps in Google Colab

-Physics Engine: Box2D simulation involving gravity, thrust-vectoring, and friction.
+Physics Engine: Box2D (Simulating gravity, wind, and thrust)

-⚙️ Engineering Application
+⚙️ Engineering Connection
-As a Mechanical Engineering student, I used this project to explore how Artificial Intelligence can handle complex control tasks that traditionally require manual PID tuning.
+As a Mechanical Engineering student, I used this project to explore how Artificial Intelligence can solve complex control problems.

 Control Challenge: The agent must manage 3-axis thrust (Main, Left, Right) to counteract gravity and lateral momentum.

-Optimization: The model is rewarded for a "soft landing" (zero velocity at impact) and penalized for crashing or using excessive fuel.
+Optimization: Instead of manual PID tuning, the PPO agent maximizes a reward function based on fuel efficiency and landing velocity.

+📂 Repository Contents
+Lunar_Lander_PPO.ipynb: The full Python source code and training logs.

+ppo_lunar_lander.zip: The pre-trained model weights (the "brain").

+requirements.txt: Necessary libraries to run the environment.

+🚀 How to Run
+Open the .ipynb file in Google Colab.

+Install dependencies:

+Run the cells to see the trained agent in action!